-Innovation is a new idea, device or process.
-[1] Innovation can be viewed as the application of better solutions that meet new requirements, inarticulated needs, or existing market needs.
+Innovation is а new idea. device or process.^[1] Innovation can be viewed as the application of better solutions that meet new requirements, inarticulated needs, or existing market needs.
 [2] This is accomplished through more effective products, processes, services, technologies, or ideas that are readily available to markets, governments and society.
-The term innovation can be defined as something original and more effective and, as a consequence, new, that "breaks into" the market or society
+The innovation can be defined as something original and more effective and, as a consequence, new, that "breaks into" the market or society

-In business and economics, innovation is the catalyst to growth.
-With rapid advancements in transportation and communications over the past few decades, the old world concepts of factor endowments and comparative advantage which focused on an area's unique inputs are outmoded for today's global economy.
+In business and economics, innovation is the catalyst rapid growth.
+With advancements in transportation and communications over the past few decades, the old world concepts of factor endowments and comparative advantage which focused on an area's unique inputs are outmoded for today's global economy.
 Economist Joseph Schumpeter, who contributed greatly to the study of innovation, argued that industries incessantly revolutionize the economic structure from within, that is innovate with better or more effective processes and products, such as the connection from the craft shop to factory.
-He famously asserted that "creative destruction is the essential fact about capitalism".[4]
+He famously asserted that "creative destruction is the essential fact aboutcapitalism".[4]